acadadev/rosrider_doc/05_PARAMETERS/README.md

 This parameter divides the system clock to generate the PWM clock.
 A higher `PWM_DIV` value results in a lower PWM clock frequency.

 - This setting determines the clock frequency for the PWM module.
-- It's a hardware-based division of the system clock .(80000000)
+- It's a hardware-based division of the system clock.
+(80000000)

 __Practical Considerations:__